Written By Evi Idoghor, Creator of Letstalknationblog.com

 But if you are stuck in a rot, by being involved with one of those situational-type relationships, and you don’t know where things are headed, it is very important that you ask the necessary questions, so you don’t wake up one day and discover that you have wasted years of your life with someone who doesn’t see a future with you.

-What do you want from me?
+1) What do you want from me?
 This question helps you find out what it is your potential partner wants from you.
 If you ask them this question and they are not straightforward with their answer, chances are they are not ready to commit.
-Now the answer to this question might go either way.
-They may be bold enough to tell you, that they are not looking for anything serious, or they might tell you exactly what they want from you.
+Now, the answer to this question might go either way.
+They might be bold enough to tell you, that they are not looking for anything serious, or they might tell you exactly what they want from you.

 Then comparison also comes into play.
 It is better for you to get to know one person for who they really are, at a time.
 As Jesus said; "you can’t serve two masters.”
 So if the person you are involved with is seeing other people, I don’t think that is an ideal situation, especially if you are looking for commitment.
 The earlier you remove yourself from the situation, the better, so you don’t get your expectations crushed.
 You can also ask this question like; are we getting to know each other exclusively?
 Are you open to meeting other people?
 Are you talking to anybody else?

-Are you looking for a serious relationship right now?
+3) Are you looking for a serious relationship or something casual?
 When you ask this question, and you get a response like; I just want to see how things go with you, or if I meet the right person, then I would be serious, what that person is trying to communicate to you, is that you are not the one.
-And that is okay, you can now move on, to someone, who will be committed to getting to know you.
+And that is okay, you can now move on to someone who will be committed to getting to know you.
 If the person is just looking to date, and you are not, there really is no point, because that person wouldn’t change their mind, just as the person who wants something sustainable wouldn’t.

-Why did you and your ex break up?
-Some people may think that what’s in the past isn’t important, but I beg to differ with that sentiment when it comes to relationships.
+4) Why did you and your ex break up?
+Some people might think that what is in the past isn’t important, but I beg to differ with that sentiment when it comes to relationships.
 You need to know why a previous relationship ended.
 You need to find out if your potential partner has commitment issues (together with other issues).

 Image courtesy of Unsplash

-Let that person go figure themselves out, apart from you.
-If you are a commitment type person (like myself), before you get in too deep with someone, find out if the person is looking for commitment, the way you want it, so you can figure out quickly if that is something you need to move on from or keep entertaining.
+Let that person figure themselves out apart from you.
+If you are a commitment type person, before you get in too deep with someone, find out if the person is looking for commitment the way you want it, so you can figure out quickly if that is something you need to move on from or keep entertaining.